weyhan/lua4swift/README.md

 - Crash
 - Eat your computer
-- Accidentally make you lose all your money somehow
+- Accidentally make you lose all your socks somehow
 - Eat all your food
 - Make carnivorous dinosaurs come back alive at the worst possible time in the middle of a crowded city
 - Probably cause a singularity?